 There have been 16 players born on this date who have played in the NHL.

-Other notable players born this date include Jean-Guy Gendron (86), Lowell MacDonald (79) and the previously mentioned Malakhov (54), and the late Jean-Guy Gendron.
+Other notable players born on this date include Lowell MacDonald (81), the previously mentioned Malakhov (54), and the late Jean-Guy Gendron.